Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations

 International Trade Administration

-Christian Marsh, Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations, leads Import Administration’s efforts to enforce the U.S. trade remedy laws that protect U.S. industries and workers from unfair pricing by foreign companies and unfair subsidization of foreign companies by their governments.
-In this capacity, he overseas an organization consisting of over 180 staff in 10 offices who conduct and enforce hundreds of trade remedy actions each year.
-Chris has worked in the international trade remedy field for over 20 years, having spent much of it serving in various capacities with Import Administration, including four years as Director of the agency’s Office of Accounting.
+Christian Marsh, Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations, leads Enforcement & Compliance’s efforts to administer the U.S. trade remedy laws that protect U.S. industries and workers from unfair pricing by foreign companies and unfair subsidization of foreign companies by their governments.
+In this capacity, he overseas an organization consisting of over 170 staff in 7 offices who conduct and enforce hundreds of trade remedy actions each year.
+Chris has worked in the international trade remedy field for over 20 years, having spent much of it serving in various capacities with Import Administration, including four years as Director of the Office of Accounting.

 Prior to being named Deputy Assistant Secretary, Chris was a partner at ITR, LLC, a private sector consultancy specializing in litigation support for trade remedy proceedings.
 In this capacity, he worked on behalf of both U.S. and foreign companies in antidumping and countervailing duty proceedings before Import Administration, the European Commission, and China’s Ministry of Commerce, and in dispute settlement proceedings at the World Trade Organization.
 During his career, Chris has also served as a Senior Manager in Grant Thornton’s consulting practice and as a manager in the tax and audit practices at Price Waterhouse Coopers.